freebsd/freebsd-src/README.md

 The option `--csv` turns on CSV processing of input: fields are separated by commas, fields may be quoted with double-quote (`"`) characters, quoted fields may contain embedded newlines.
+Double-quotes in fields have to be doubled and enclosed in quoted fields.
 In CSV mode, `FS` is ignored.

 If no explicit separator argument is provided,